Dairy Facts

 Yogurt is made by using milk and a store bought plain yogurt (because you need live cultures).
 Then cooking and incubating the mixture for several hours.
 Learn how to make homemade yogurt.

-How Do You Make Cheese:
+How Do You Make Cottage Cheese

 Cheese is made from milk.
 You start the process by heating milk and then adding other ingredients.
 Then letting it stand 12-18 hours.